Skip links

 Marijuana

 Withdrawal from the addiction to marijuana in the first 24 to 48 hours can be significantly reduced if you stay hydrated, eat well, and exercise, this can ease the symptoms of withdrawal.
-At 3-5 days’ withdrawal symptoms will include a shift in mood, reduced appetite, headaches, insomnia, and stomach issues.
-After the first-week psychological symptoms will set in such as irritability, loss of focus, cravings for the drug, and increased depression have the potential to occur.
+At 3-5 days’ withdrawal, symptoms will include a shift in mood, reduced appetite, headaches, insomnia, and stomach issues.
+After the first week psychological symptoms will set in such as irritability, loss of focus, cravings for the drug, and increased depression have the potential to occur.
 After the first week, most withdrawal symptoms should subside after the body returns to its normal TCH production.

-marijuana
+marijuana preparing

 Is Detoxification Dangerous?
 Toronto

 Withdrawal symptoms of detoxification of the blood can vary from serious symptoms which are not fatal to symptoms that can be fatal.
 Some of the non-life threatening symptoms which are unpleasant can be vomiting and diarrhea.
 However, life-threatening symptoms can occur as a result of the rapid dehydration which is caused by withdrawal symptoms.
-It is highly recommended to be supervised during your detoxification process for medical purposes as it can be dangerous to experience withdrawal without assistance from a professional.
+It is highly recommended to be supervised during your (medical) detoxification process for medical purposes as it can be dangerous to experience withdrawal without assistance from a professional.

 What Will Happen if Someone who is Addicted to Drugs or Alcohol Quits Cold Turkey?

 If an individual quits cold turkey while the body is dependent on drugs or alcohol, withdrawal can be life-threatening.
-Quitting cold turkey increases the likelihood of experiencing extreme dehydration and seizures, which is why it is seriously advised to have medical supervision through your detoxication process.
+Quitting cold turkey increases the likelihood of experiencing extreme dehydration and seizures, which is why it is seriously advised to have medical supervision through your detoxification process.
 A professional will be able to help and interfere when medical complications arise.

 What to Expect Post-Detoxification Toronto, Ontario